 This vast expanse of forest provides the location for Kibale’s most popular activity – tracking chimpanzees!
 The mix of evergreen and deciduous trees, 351 species in total, is home to a broad range of primates, but man’s closest relative is the star of the show.
 In fact, Kibale boasts the highest density of chimps in Africa, and is considered one of the continent’s best destinations for tracking the furry fellows.
 It really is an amazing experience – highly recommended by YZ.

+The park contains a grand total of 13 primate species, including chimps, black-and-white colobus monkey, red colobus monkey, blue monkey, and L’Hoest’s monkey.
+There are also red and blue duikers, bushbuck, bushpig, warthog, giant forest hog, and buffalo.
 As well as all the forest dwellers, Kibale has lion, leopard, golden cat, serval, mongoose, and otters.
 And an abundance of elephants travel between this park and Queen Elizabeth N.P. – look out for the grey guys, trundling through.

 The bird count of Kibale is equally impressive.
 In total, there are 325 species of the feathery friends here, including six that are native to the Albertine Rift.
 These six are black-capped apalis, collared apalis, blue-headed sunbird, purple-breasted sunbird, dusky crimsonwing, and red-faced woodland warbler.
-Keen birders can also expect to see crowned eagle, African pitta, green-breasted pitta, brown-chested alethe, yellow-rumped tinker bird, little greenbul, black bee-eater, and blue-breasted kingfisher - Kibale really is a very colorful place to be.
+Keen birders can also expect to see crowned eagle, African pitta, green-breasted pitta, brown-chested alethe, yellow-rumped tinker bird, little greenbul, black bee-eater, and blue-breasted kingfisher - Kibale really is a very colourful place to be.

+Many other exciting activities are available in Kibale.
+The majority of the properties we sell in the park offer forest walks, providing opportunities for travellers to get to know all the wildlife – great and small – who have their homes here.
 As well as the rainforest, other geographical features in and around the park provide plenty more things to do.
 Crater lake walks… lake kayaking… swamp trails… mountain climbing… if you are looking for adventure, Kibale is an excellent option.